SynteLang/SynteLang/README.md

 Wav playback
 Mouse control
 Telemetry / code display
-Anything can be connected to anything else within a listing
+Anything can be connected to anything else
 Feedback permitted (see above)
 Groups of operators can be defined, named and instantiated as functions (extensible)
 Useful predefined functions